Domade/Chatty/README.md

 <-S-t-e-p-o-n-e- - - < - - - - - - - - The Snake has alot to eat.
 Not even close. to step 2

-Step one - A friend needed
+Step 1 - A friend needed

-Step two  - A beacon for all
+Step 2  - A beacon for all

 Step 3 - The Power to fight your fears